pocon/Computer-Club/Annual Challenge/Challenge.md

 - Multiplication (*) - times
 - Modulus (%) - mod
 - Pi as a number (correct to at least 4 d.p.) - pi
+- ans as a number which is the last value (eg: history) - ans

 ### Example ###